breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 # New decade, new delusions

 Over the last decade, I bet on some strange ideas.
 A lot of the people I looked up to at the time laughed at me.
 I'll bet they aren't laughing anymore.
-I ought to thank them one day, because their laughter has given me a lot of motivation over the years.
+I ought to thank them one day, because their laughter gave me a lot of motivation over the years.

-In 2012, I sat beside an ex-poker player named [Amir](https://twitter.com/amirpc) at an Austin tech incubator who was excited about Hinton's work.
+In 2012, I was in Austin sitting next to an ex-poker player named [Amir](https://twitter.com/amirpc) who was excited about Hinton's work.
 I poured over his technicolor slides and something must have clicked, because I quit my job in a hurry and started [an educational project](http://breandan.net/2014/02/09/the-end-of-illiteracy/) using speech recognition and restricted Boltzman machines.
-It never panned out, but I learned a lot about speech recognition and Android development.
+It never panned out, but I learned a lot about speech recognition and Android audio.
 Still love that idea.

 In 2016, I quit my next job as a tech evangelist to [run around the world](http://breandan.net/2016/12/27/traveling-tales/) giving incoherent talks about deep learning.
 I met Yoshua at the United Nations.
 He encouraged me to study in Canada.
 I applied to UofT and UdeM.
 Ended up at UdeM because I hate asking for recommendations, and they were the only ones who didn't care about them anyway.
 Best decision I ever made.
 Move to Montreal, thank me later.

-In 2017, I started writing a book on the social consequences of machine learning and [predicted](http://breandan.net/2017/02/02/trust-in-automation/) mass unemployment and unrest.
-Although I got the causes wrong (pandemic / automation), the information economy and bias stuff were all dead right.
-Sadly, the worst parts came true faster than I could imagine and are driving the world completely insane.
+In 2017, I started writing a book on the ethics of automation and [predicted](http://breandan.net/2017/02/02/trust-in-automation/) mass unemployment and social unrest.
+Although I got the automation wrong (pandemic, go figure), the information economy and bias stuff were all dead right.
+Sadly, the worst parts came true faster than I imagined and are now driving the world completely insane.

 [![](../images/diff_prog.png)](https://colah.github.io/posts/2015-09-NN-Types-FP/)

-In 2017, while hanging out with the Theano team, I saw the rise of differentiable programming, which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
+In 2017, I saw the rise of differentiable programming, which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Wrote a lot of arrogant whig historiography that my advisors pleaded with me to cut, but even they'll admit we got some things right.
 Look at the proceedings of any ML conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
-Types are coming.
+[Types](https://github.com/tensorflow/tensorflow/issues/12345) are [coming](https://docs.python.org/3.9/whatsnew/3.9.html#pep-585-builtin-generic-types).
 Don't thank me, thank Chris and the Theano guys.

 In 2018, I bet on big code and ML4SE.
 A lot of people saw this coming, but I correctly predicted Microsoft would acquire GitHub to mine code.
 Why MS and not Google?
 I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who gave a damn about developers.
-They haven't fully cracked the code yet, but synthesis is starting to trickle into real products.
+They haven't fully cracked the code yet, but synthesis is starting to trickle into [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: MS will acquire GH within five years.
 If the <a href="https://twitter.com/hashtag/ML4Code?src=hash&amp;ref_src=twsrc%5Etfw">#ML4Code</a> stuff delivers for MS, acquisition is highly likely.
 Although it would have been cheaper a few years ago. <a href="https://t.co/5ZMtiRtifD">https://t.co/5ZMtiRtifD</a> <a href="https://t.co/TaxkArm5ps">https://t.co/TaxkArm5ps</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/993553301927936001?ref_src=twsrc%5Etfw">May 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [![](../images/microsoft_github_aquisition.png)](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)

-I can't take credit for any of these ideas, I'm no genius.
+I can't claim credit for any of these ideas, I'm no genius.
 I just show up and listen to the right people.
 Some call it privilege, some call it luck.
+Call it what you want.
 Perhaps you think I'm just another washed up brogrammer with an ego and axe to grind, and perhaps you're not wrong.
 Whatever my flaws, God gave me two gifts.
-I can spot good ideas (sometimes), and I can write (poorly).
+I can spot good ideas (sometimes), and I can write about them (poorly).

-This year, I predicted the pandemic (citation needed), turned down a job at Google to work on my qualifying exams, and I'm going all in on some new ideas (none of which are mine).
-I will make some predictions and get some wrong, but I am convinced there is the same spark of genius in them.
-Get ready, because these things going to shake the foundations of modern computing.
+This year, I predicted the pandemic weeks before the lockdown, exited the market, and turned down a job at Google.
+They called me crazy.
+Now I'm going all-in on some new ideas (none of which are mine).
+I'm making some big bets and some may be wrong, but I see the very same spark of truth in them.
+Hang on to your hats, because if I'm right, these things are going to shake the foundations of modern computing.

 # Everything old is new again